 Welcome to Amy Scott’s Thoughts!

 This blog has changed through the years.
 At first it was a place where I wanted to write about “serious stuff” and show how I was wrestling with the world.
-I wanted to highlight what it was like to be a woman in ministry and my thoughts on my Bible.
+I wanted to highlight what it was like to be a woman in ministry and my thoughts on the Bible.
 You know, super holy and spiritual things.
 While these topics matter a great deal to me, I found that was a hard angle for me to cover exclusively.
 So things morphed.
 Probably much like I have over time.
 Now this is a spot for me to share what books I’ve been reading or what projects that I’ve been up to (mostly baking).
-It’s a place for me to share the happenings of my husband, Jeremy, and our two boys, Owen (4) and Graham (2).
+It’s a place for me to share the happenings of my husband, Jeremy, and our two boys, Owen (kindergarten, age 6) and Graham (preschool, age 4).
 We’re not the most thrilling family in the blogosphere, but I find us fascinating.
 I’m learning a lot about parenting and ministry and becoming who I am meant to be.
 I’m learning about simplifying life and what truly makes me the happiest.
 I’m doing my best to grow daily into a better person than I was yesterday.
 But, I don’t always succeed at this because I am human.

 I love to bake and share my goodies with the girls that I teach at church.
 I love going to coffee shops and chatting with friends, family and students.
 I am a neat freak who is constantly trying to recover from OCD and perfectionism.
 I’m a bit of a homebody who could live in my pajamas all day long.
 And love capturing everyday moments of my family on Instagram (revamyscott).

 This in no way sums me up, so please join me on this writing adventure.
 I can’t wait to share the thoughts that bounce around in my head with you!